RoadieHQ/marketing-site/content/docs/integrations/github-discovery/index.md

 ## Introduction

 Roadie loads your `catalog-info.yaml` files automatically from GitHub.
 This document explains how to specify where those files are loaded from, how to decorate entities automatically with additional metadata, and how to support multiple organizations.
+Roadie will ingest every file called `catalog-info.yaml` by default without any configuration.
+If you would like to use different name or you have a different convention in mind we will explain how to do it in this docs.

 ## Prerequisites